 With nothing else to do, they look up their old commanding officer.
-They learn that he's been kicked out of the military.
-Turns out their old CO wasn’t happy covering-up the existence of American POWs in Vietnam.
+They learn that he's been kicked out of the military for making waves about the existence of American POWs in Vietnam.
 Confronted with this shock revelation, the old comrades decide there’s only one thing to do: head immediately to Vietnam and bring the POWs home themselves.
 Huah!

-One minute you're at a wedding, the next your off to South Asia to lead an unsanctioned paramilitary operation against a sovereign nation.
+One minute you're at a wedding, the next you're off to South Asia to lead an unsanctioned paramilitary operation against a sovereign nation.
 Well, the reception did look a little dull.

-The guys sneak into Vietnam and find the POWs with surprising ease.
+After sneaking into the country, the gang find the POWs with surprising ease.
 Bizarrely the prisoners aren't keen on being freed for reasons the plot doesn’t make clear.
 Nevertheless, our heroes and the POWs try to make their escape from Vietnam.
 However, along the way they meet heavy resistance and most of the POWs get killed off.

 Finally, only one POW remains, and it looks like they’re all going to be killed when the Viet Cong finally corner them.
 But wait!
 Suddenly a US army helicopter flies into view with a high ranking Colonel onboard.
 He tells Roger and his buddies out he'll fly them all to safety, but only if they leave the POW.
 Taking him along would blow the conspiracy.
 Roger and his friends reluctantly board the chopper and the POW is taken off by the VC.

 It’s a surprisingly downbeat ending, but it worked for me.
 It was nice to be thrown a curve ball by the plot when you're expecting a victorious ending for the heroes.